 You are voluntarily contributing your recollections, photographic images, video, social media postings or other content to University of Mary Washington's Special Collections and University Archives (UMW SC&UA) which is curating a collection of UMW experiences in response to the COVID-19 public health emergency.

 You may only submit material created entirely by you and not copied from or based, in whole or in part, upon any other photographic, literary, or other material, except to the extent that such material is in the public domain, or you have permission of the copyright owner, or its use is allowed by "Fair Use" as prescribed by the terms of United States copyright law.
 If you would like to refer or nominate material which you do not own, please contact us at email@example.com.

 By submitting content to UMW SC&UA, you are granting SC&UA permission to disseminate, preserve, and use that content in connection with its educational and research mission, including promotional purposes, in all media in perpetuity.
-Your material may be published on the web as part of UMW SC&UA digital collections or exhibits.
+Your material and the information you provide on the submission form may be published on the web as part of UMW SC&UA digital collections or exhibits.
+You will be identified as the creator and/or contributor of this material.
 You retain ownership of and copyright in the material you share.

 Submitted material must not violate any confidentiality, privacy, security or other laws.
 UMW SC&UA reserves the right to decline submissions that do not adhere to the guidelines of our collecting policy.

 Adapted from submission template created by Society of American Archivists' Tragedy Response Initiative Task Force.